kubernetes-sigs/kind/site/content/docs/user/quick-start.md

 reaches a ready status, you can use the `--wait` flag and specify a timeout.
 To use `--wait` you must specify the units of the time to wait.
 For example, to wait for 30 seconds, do `--wait 30s`, for 5 minutes do `--wait 5m`, etc.

+More usage can be discovered with `kind create cluster --help`.

 ## Interacting With Your Cluster